akx/ghpg/README.md

 ## Usage

-The command-line usage and parameter naming of `ghp` mirrors that of `gh-pages`, but the branch is *not pushed by default* (use `--push` for that).
+The command-line usage and parameter naming of `ghpg` mirrors that of `gh-pages`, but the branch is *not pushed by default* (use `--push` for that).

 ```

-  Usage: ghp [options]
+  Usage: ghpg [options]

   Options: